Certificate in Criminal Psychology

 Related Programs

 Fort Hays State University offers several related programs that complement the Certificate in Criminal Psychology.
-These programs, available within the Department of Psychology and other academic departments, allow students to expand their expertise in areas such as criminal justice, forensic psychology, and social work.
-These interdisciplinary programs are designed to equip students with the skills and knowledge needed to pursue successful careers in criminal justice, mental health, and related fields.
-Related programs include
+Available through the Department of Psychology and other academic departments, these programs enable students to expand their expertise in areas such as criminal justice, forensic psychology, and social work.
+Designed with an interdisciplinary approach, these programs equip students with the skills and knowledge necessary for careers in criminal justice, mental health, and related fields.

 - B.A./B.S. in Psychology